Irritable Bowel Syndrome (IBS)

 (iii) Fiber and laxatives – a bulk-forming soluble fiber such as psyllium seed (Metamucil – OTC) can help both diarrhoea and constipation.
 Laxatives such as PEG 3350 (Movicol or Osmolax) (OTC), Lactulose (OTC), Coloxyl with senna (OTC), and glycerine suppositories (OTC) are recommended for mild to moderate constipation.
 Prucalopride (Restotrans) (Rx) is a medication designed to stimulate the bowel and is used for refractory constipation.

-(iv) Anti-diarrhoeal medictions – including Loperamide (OTC) and Lomotil (Rx)
+(iv) Anti-diarrhoea medictions – including Loperamide (OTC) and Lomotil (Rx)

-(v) Anti-spasmodics – for the treatment of abdominal cramping: Iberogast (OTC), Peppermint Oil (OTC), Mebeverine (Colofac) (Rx), Amitriptyline (Elavil) (Rx) and Hyoscine (Buscopan) (Rx) can be helpful.
+(v) Anti-spasmodics – for the treatment of abdominal cramping: Iberogast (OTC), Peppermint Oil (OTC), Mebeverine (Colofac) (Rx), Amitriptyline (Endep) (Rx) and Hyoscine (Buscopan) (Rx) can be helpful.

 (vi) Gut-focussed hypnotherapy – this psychologist led therapy has shown benefit in reducing abdominal pain and discomfort in clinical studies (5).
 It targets the gut-brain axis and visceral hypersensitivity that can develop in IBS.
 Meditation and yoga have also been proven to be useful in reducing IBS symptoms.